PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 04:57:52
+Last updated: 2024-04-10 04:58:25
-Random Quote: My skin has gone from porcelain, to ivory, to steel.  -  Sansa Stark
+Random Quote: So a guy with cancer can't be an asshole??
+Believe me, I speak from experience. - Saul Goodman